tgardner/cordova-galaxygear/README.md

 1. Add the plugin to your project.

-2. Configure your tizen application to use the following serviceProfile
+2. Modify your Tizen project to use the following serviceProfile by editing the application node of the `res/xml/assessoryservices.xml` file

         <serviceProfile
             id="/system/cordovagearprovider"